 We climb Pico Zarza, the island’s highest mountain.
 At 807 metres that’s not more than a longish desert walk, which will definitely make it among our top-1000 island hikes.
 And we cross the island at its smallest point at the Isthmus of La Pared.

 Several museums on Fuerteventura introduce the local culture and traditions.
 The Salinas de Carmen today house a museum, where we can visit the restored old salt production pools.
 Exhibits and videos explain the procedure of sea salt making.
 Without even using pumps, the local salt entrepreneurs coaxed high waves onto the coastland and then drained the water into shallow pools.
 The saltwater was then gradually simmered down by the tropical sun until salt crystals could be scraped out from the flat basins.

 In the cheese museum in Antigua, we learn about the production of the local Majorero goat cheese for which the island is famous.
-In fact, the locals predominantly subsisted on this cheese in former centuries because Fuerteventura is not suited to agriculture at all.
-Goats were the only animals that could survive on the dry land.
+In fact, the locals predominantly subsisted on this cheese in former centuries and goats were the only animals that could survive on the dry land.
 Cheese prices and cheese export was often highly regulated to prevent mass starvation.